 dot11LongRetryLimit, or due to the MSDU lifetime having been reached, are counted.

-— The Delay bit(M101) is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the number of consecutive MSDUs for the TC or TS given by the TID that experience a transmit delay greater than or equal to the value specified in the Delay Threshold subfield is greater than or equal to the value given in Delayed MSDU Count.
+— The Delay bit(M101) is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the number of consecutive MSDUs for the UP or TS given by the TID that experience a transmit delay greater than or equal to the value specified in the Delay Threshold subfield is greater than or equal to the value given in Delayed MSDU Count.
 Delay is measured from the time the MSDU is passed to the MAC until the point at which the entire MSDU has been successfully transmitted, including receipt of the final Ack frame from the peer STA if the QoSAck service class is being used.

 P1076L50

 The Traffic Identifier field contains the TID subfield as shown in Figure 9-204 (Measurement Request field format for Transmit Stream/Category Measurement Request).
-The TID subfield indicates the TC or TS for which traffic was measured.
+The TID subfield indicates the UP or TS for which traffic was measured.

 P1077L35

-The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted.
+The Transmitted MSDU Count field contains the number of MSDUs for the UP or the TS specified by the TID that were successfully transmitted.

-The MSDU Discarded Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due either to the number of transmit attempts exceeding dot11ShortRetryLimit ordot11LongRetryLimit (as appropriate), or due to the MSDU lifetime having been reached.
+The MSDU Discarded Count field contains the number of MSDUs for the UP or the TS specified by the TID that were discarded due either to the number of transmit attempts exceeding dot11ShortRetryLimit ordot11LongRetryLimit (as appropriate), or due to the MSDU lifetime having been reached.

-The MSDU Failed Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit or
+The MSDU Failed Count field contains the number of MSDUs for the UP or the TS specified by the TID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit or

 dot11LongRetryLimit (as appropriate).

-The MSDU Multiple Retry Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted after more than one retransmission attempt.
+The MSDU Multiple Retry Count field contains the number of MSDUs for the UP or the TS specified by the TID that were successfully transmitted after more than one retransmission attempt.

 P1502L49

-The TID subfield identifies the TC or TS for the allocation request or grant.
+The TID subfield identifies the UP or TS for the allocation request or grant.

 P1520L6